 Courtney McCall Plourde enjoys working with children, adolescents, families and couples on a range of difficulties including anxiety, depression, ADHD, mood regulation, behavioral management, trauma, social communication difficulties, and relational difficulties.
 Courtney is Nationally and State certified in TF-CBT (Trauma-Focused Cognitive Behavioral Therapy), an evidence based treatment model implemented with children and caregivers impacted by trauma.
-Courtney has worked with children and families in the area for the past four years and is an AAMFT Approved Supervisor.
-She is the primary supervisor, with Jean, of interns in the office from local Marriage and Family Therapy masters programs.
+Courtney has worked with children and families in the area for the past 7 years and is an AAMFT Approved Supervisor.
+She is the primary supervisor of interns in the office from local Marriage and Family Therapy masters programs.
 Courtney received her B.A in Psychology with a Minor in Classical Studies from the University of Colorado and her M.S. in Human Development and Family Studies with a Concentration in Marriage and Family Therapy from the University of Rhode Island.
 She is a member of the American Association for Marital and Family Therapy (AAMFT) and the Rhode Island chapter (RIAMFT).